 Our TNT only has one script attached to it, so the Script Property is automatically filled with our tntDetonator script.
 If there was more than one, we could use this box to determine the exact script.

-Finally, highlight the arrow next to Event and press A. You will be given the choice of two functions that exist in the tntDetonater Script; Detonate() and Init().
+Finally, highlight the arrow next to Event and select it.
+You will be given the choice of two functions that exist in the tntDetonater Script; Detonate() and Init().
 Select Detonate().

 Preview your game.

-During the game Preview, interact with the TNT Plunger by looking at it and pressing X. You will notice that the TNT detonates, as expected, but the door to our bank vault remains firmly locked.
+During the game Preview, interact with the TNT Plunger by looking at it and pressing the interact key.
+You will notice that the TNT detonates, as expected, but the door to our bank vault remains firmly locked.
 We can fix that by adding another Event Listener onto the TNT Plunger’s onInteract Event.

 - Entity: bankVaultDoor